Your first gap analysis

 Stuck?

 Two paths.
 Email team@ansvar.eu — paste the prompt the workflow gave you and the answer you're considering, and you'll get a useful reply within a business day.
-Or book a 30-minute onboarding call (included in Premium and above) — we'll drive one run live with you on Zoom (the search-driven path on Premium, a full workflow on Team and Company) and you walk away with a finished report.
+Or ask us for a 30-minute onboarding call — we'll drive one run live with you, by hand or through the workflow, and you walk away with a finished report.